hectorMiranda/marcetuxstudios/_posts/2012-12-19-christmas-lights-controller.md

 from a separate 5V supply and only share ground with the Arduino.
 Learned that the honest way, with a dimming flicker and a warm voltage regulator, before I read the datasheet like I should have.
 Code's in `examples/`.

+*Update: the sketch is in `examples/2012/christmas-lights/twinkle.ino` — rainbow with a random white sparkle.
+Mind the power note in the header comment.*